jamesgulliford57/heston-type-models/README.md

 # Heston-Type Models

 ## Overview
-This package simulates stochastic volatility models and prices European options
+This package simulates stochastic financial models and prices European options

 ## Installation
 Clone the repository and install dependencies: